Bingham Canyon Mine: In popular culture

-Bingham Canyon Mine was featured in the 1973 made-for-TV movie Birds of Prey, with protagonist helicopter pilot Harry Walker (played by David Janssen) piloting his Hughes 500 into the crater to track down three bank robbers and their female hostage in an Aérospatiale SA 315B Lama, which was hiding behind heavy mining machinery.
+Bingham Canyon Mine was featured in the 1973 made-for-TV movie Birds of Prey, with protagonist helicopter pilot Harry Walker (played by David Janssen) piloting his Hughes 500 into the open pit to track down three bank robbers and their female hostage in an Aérospatiale SA 315B Lama, which was hidden behind heavy mining machinery.
 It was also featured prominently in The Fundamentals of Caring.
 In the PC video game American Truck Simulator, players can simulate hauling cargo at the mine.